MeganNeisler/CTR_Commons_Investigation/README.md

 # Investigate the full-text desktop search CTR decline on Wikimedia Commons

 ## Overview
-In [T187827](https://phabricator.wikimedia.org/T187827), we saw a decline in the overall desktop full-text search-wise clickthrough rate on Commons from 10.42% in November 2017 to 3.17% in February 2018.
+In [T187827](https://phabricator.wikimedia.org/T187827), we saw a decline in the overall desktop full-text search-wise clickthrough rate (ctr) on Commons from 10.42% in November 2017 to 3.17% in February 2018.
 To find out the cause of the decline, we reviewed search metrics from November 2017 to February 2018 to identify the time and potential causes of the decline.

 ![](ctr_eventlogging/figures/daily_ctr_Feb18.png)